StackExchange/dnscontrol/documentation/byo-secrets.md

 is available.
 Otherwise you will get spam phones calls and emails.
 The phone calls will make you wish you didn't own a phone.

+{% hint style="danger" %}
 Some rules:

 * The account/credentials should only access the test domain.
 Don't send your company's actual credentials and trust us to only touch the test domain. (this hasn't happened yet, thankfully!)
 * Renew the domain in a timely manner.
 This may be monitoring an email inbox you don't normally monitor.
 * Don't do anything that will get you in trouble with your employer, like charging it to your employer without permission. (this hasn't happend yet either, thankfully!)
+{% endhint %}

 Now that we've covered all that...

 Create a new Github issue with a subject "Add PROVIDER to automated tests" where "PROVIDER" is the name of the provider.
 DO NOT SEND THE CREDENTIALS IN THE GITHUB ISSUE.
 Write that you understand the above rules and would like to volunteer to maintain the credentials and account.

-To securely send the credentials to the project, use this link: https://transfer.secretoverflow.com/u/tlimoncelli
+To securely send the credentials to the project, use this link: [https://transfer.secretoverflow.com/u/tlimoncelli](https://transfer.secretoverflow.com/u/tlimoncelli)

 You'll hear back within a week.